-Every woman loves to wear beautiful Banarasi saree, no matter what’s your age and how you look.
-Banarasi sarees are worn by Indian women on their wedding or traditional occasions.
+Every woman loves to wear a beautiful Banarasi saree, no matter what your age and how you look.
+Banarasi sarees are worn by Indian women at their weddings or traditional occasions.
 In India, we have a rich culture and heritage.
 The traditional Banarasi saree reflects our ancient culture and civilization.

 Little History:Banarasi sarees have an interesting story.
 The sarees are made in Varanasi (Banaras), an ancient city of Uttar Pradesh, India.
 The city is called the land of Lord Shiva.
 Many silk artisans migrated from Gujarat to Varanasi due to starvation in 1603, it is likely that silk brocade weaving began then.
 The silk(Katan) and brocade intertwining started in Varanasi in the 17th century.
 The weaving expanded in excellence during the 18th and 19th centuries.

 How to check authentic Banarasi saree?The real handloom Banarasi sarees are secured under Geographical Indication(GI) mark.
 The rights come from ”Banaras Brocades and Sarees.”
 This shows the authenticity of the saree.
 The handloom industry of the area from Varanasi including Gorakhpur, Chandauli, Jaunpur, Bhadohi, and Azamgarh districts are famous for Banarasi sarees.